-During 1981 John Miles was writing for Autocar.
-At that time he purchased a 3.0-litre Capri from Ford’s press department and used this car as a test vehicle for over 25,000 miles.
-He installed a very modified 3.2-litre engine, and most importantly modified and tweaked the suspension.
-Miles was, and continues today, to be one of the most knowledgeable people with regards to the handling of the Ford Capri.
+Miles purchased a 3.0-litre Capri from Ford’s Press Department and used this car as a test vehicle for a number of the modifications which he developed over a distance of 25,000 miles.
+He installed a very modified 3.2-litre engine and, most importantly, modified and tweaked the suspension.
+Miles’ development work meant that he was widely regarded as being one of the most knowledgeable people about the Ford Capri’s handling.

 John Miles saw the Capri as a vehicle which, with minor changes, would continue to live on for decades.
 He, more than anyone, was instrumental in pressuring Ford into agreeing to assist in the manufacture of the Tickford Turbo Capri.

-More meetings with John Wadell, Victor Gauntlett, Tom Northey and Bob Lutz followed and in principal an agreement was reached.
-It was proposed that Tickford would put up half of the required amount required for development of a prototype for assessment, some £25,000-30,000, plus the price of a Capri 2.8i!
-The other half to be undertaken by a department of Ford.
+More meetings with John Waddell, Victor Gauntlett, Tom Northey and Bob Lutz followed and an agreement was reached in principal.
+It was proposed that Tickford would put up half of the amount required for development of a prototype for assessment, some £25,000-30,000, plus the price of a Capri 2.8i!
+The other half was to be contributed by a department of Ford.

 The fact that the Tickford Turbo Capri ever reached the production stage was thanks to the commitment, enthusiasm and dogged persistence of a few people involved directly.
 A year after the meeting (lunch) between Victor Gauntlett of AML, Bob Lutz (Ford of Europe) and John Miles, the running prototype appeared at the 1982 NEC Motor Show.

 The car received enthusiastic and exciting reviews and attracted much favourable attention.
 The car, which would cost around £14,000, was capable of 140mph and had lapped the Millbrook Test Track in Bedfordshire at more than this speed.